 Help to search my house this one time.
-If I find not what I seek, show no colour for my extremity; let me for ever be your table-sport; let them say of me, 'As jealous as Ford, Chat searched a hollow walnut for his wife's leman.'
+If I find not what I seek, show no colour for my extremity; let me for ever be your table-sport; let them say of me "As jealous as Ford, that searched a hollow walnut for his wife's leman."
 Satisfy me once more; once more search with me.

-What, ho, Mistress Page! come you and the old woman down; my husband will come into the chamber.
+What, hoa, Mistress Page!
+Come you and the old woman down; my husband will come into the chamber.

-Old woman! what old woman's that?
+Old woman? what old woman's that?

-Nay, it is my maid's aunt of Brentford.
+Why, it is my maid's aunt of Brainford.

 A witch, a quean, an old cozening quean!
 Have I not forbid her my house?
 She comes of errands, does she?
 We are simple men; we do not know what's brought to pass under the profession of fortune-telling.
-She works by charms, by spells, by the figure, and such daubery as this is, beyond our element we know nothing.
-Come down, you witch, you hag, you; come down, I say!
+She works by charms, by spells, by the figure, and such daubery as this is, beyond our element.
+We know nothing.
+Come down, you witch, you hag you; come down, I say!

-Nay, good, sweet husband!
+Nay, good sweet husband!
 Good gentlemen, let him not strike the old woman.

-Re-enter FALSTAFF in woman's clothes, and MISTRESS PAGE
+[Re-enter FALSTAFF in woman's clothes, led by MISTRESS PAGE.]